Reachability Labs measuring reachable future under commitment

 Michael Richard Nothem · Reachability Labs

-Nine system sizes through n = 1,000 anchor the flagship result.
+Nine system sizes through n = 1,000 anchor the SAT calibration result.
 Oracle-verified trap analysis, bounded rewind, trajectory-space diagnostics, a confirmed scaling prediction, and a second combinatorial domain all support the same deeper claim: the goal can remain valid after the process has lost the route.

 One place for the core public references.

-Use this page for the public references: the flagship paper, supporting materials, public code, archives, and the primer.
+Use this page for the public references: the AI paper and archive, the 3-SAT predecessor line, supporting materials, public code, and the primer.

 Constructive Accessibility from Committed Prefixes in Random 3-SAT